 If a Forge is Destroyed while storing any resources, anything occupying adjacent positions is damaged based on the type and amount of resources lost; Sparks deal 1 damage each, Cores deal 2, and Prisms deal 3.
 Unoccupied positions damage your Life Force.

 Use one of your three Actions per turn to Deploy a card to the field if the position you want to play it to is not occupied.
-If the card has a Spark cost, you must be able to add enough Sparks to your turn's resource pool (generally by Activating Sources already in play).
+If the card has a Spark cost, you must be able to add enough Sparks to your turn's resource pool (typically by Activating Sources already in play).

 No, cards cannot Activate on the same turn a card is played.
 However, passive and Intrinsic attributes go into effect automatically.